 But don’t panic just yet.
 There is a good chance that your pup won’t experience the same teeth damage – none of our testers did.

 After interviewing many owners who attributed their dog’s damaged teeth to a plastic herding ball, we noticed a trend.
 Dogs that experienced teeth issues herded the ball with their teeth.

-They would run alongside the ball with an open mouth, attempting to push or grip the ball with their teeth.
+They would run alongside the ball with an open mouth, attempting to bite, push or grip the ball with their teeth.